Cysharp/MagicOnion/README.md

 I believe that this can be easily and effectively applied to sending a large number of Transforms, such as an array of Vector3 variables.

 ## Author Info
-This library is mainly developed by Yoshifumi Kawai(a.k.a. neuecc).
-He is the CEO/CTO of Cysharp which is a subsidiary of [Cygames](https://www.cygames.co.jp/en/).
+This library is mainly developed by Yoshifumi Kawai(a.k.a. neuecc), who is the CEO/CTO of Cysharp, which is a subsidiary of [Cygames](https://www.cygames.co.jp/en/).
-He is awarding Microsoft MVP for Developer Technologies(C#) since 2011.
-He is known as the creator of [UniRx](https://github.com/neuecc/UniRx/) and [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp/).
+He was awarded Microsoft MVP for Developer Technologies(C#) from 2011.
+He is also the creator of [UniRx](https://github.com/neuecc/UniRx/) and [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp/).

 ## License
 This library is under the MIT License.